 The Health, Safety, and Welfare of Citizens is a Priority

-The Town of Pavilion’s Comprehensive Plan articulates an overall vision for Pavilion and a means to achieve that vision.
-This includes efforts for the community to gather, celebrate and work together towards common goals, such as revitalizing the Hamlet so it continues to be the useful and attractive heart of the town.
+The Town of Pavilion’s Comprehensive Plan articulates an overall vision for the Pavilion and a means to achieve that vision.
+This includes efforts for the community to gather, celebrate, and work together towards common goals, such as revitalizing Hamlet so it continues to be the useful and attractive heart of the town.
 Additionally, the plan focuses on developing strategies for keeping the community attractive to current residents and desirable for drawing new residents to the community.

 Road safety and efficiency for users of all ages and abilities are Pavilion’s primary transportation concerns and is connected to enhancing the community.
-NYS Route 19, a north-south, 2-lane arterial and NYS Route 63, an east-west, 2 to 3-lane arterial intersect in the Hamlet of Pavilion.
+NYS Route 19, a north-south, 2-lane arterial, and NYS Route 63, an east-west, 2 to 3-lane arterial intersects in the Hamlet of Pavilion.
 Both state routes experience considerable traffic volumes with significant tractor-trailer traffic as these state bypass routes are used to minimize freight travel distance.
 Safe passing options are limited in the areas just beyond this main intersection and vehicles often perform illegal and risky maneuvers to circumvent freight traffic.
 To compound matters, the elementary and middle/high schools are located a short distance from the intersection.

 In 2021, GV BOCES and the Metropolitan Planning Organization, Genesee Transportation Council, collaborated to facilitate a walkability tour and Pedestrian Environmental Quality Index Assessment with a multi-stakeholder advisory committee consisting of residents, the Town Supervisor, the Superintendent of Schools, the Director of School Transportation, the School Resource Officer, and the New York State Department of Transportation to learn more about roadway safety and walkability near the schools and the Hamlet of Pavilion.
 Based on the data collected, an action plan and recommended interventions were developed.
 The audit allowed the advisory committee to use multiple data points to identify potential improvements to support roadway safety and promote walkability.
 One data-driven recommendation made by the advisory committee included the implementation of speed indicators.
 As a result, GV BOCES Creating Healthy Schools and Communities funds supported the purchase of a mobile speed trailer to be deployed at multiple locations near the schools and Hamlet area to improve roadway safety and the quality of the transportation system.
 Data collected from the mobile unit will inform additional recommendations and improvements to support safety and pedestrian-friendly activity.